 With deep tissue massage, I solved neck problems, upper-body muscle blockages and relaxed my very tensioned legs too [which was the reason I couldn’t run in the beginning].

-I now like to train smart and hard.
+I now like to train smart and frequently too.
 I do it 5 times a week with 2 days of rest.
 I continue on this path until I feel like I don’t have the strength anymore or until I feel my muscles very tensioned or my tendons stiff.
 I don’t wait for my muscles, tissue or ligaments to start hurting.
 I’d say that if you train intensely than it might be worthwhile to do a deep massage session once or twice a month.